-Health screening will be conducted on a regular basis, consisting of hearing, vision and general health status, including monitoring a child's immunization record.
-A health review is completed within 90 days of enrollment and at least annually thereafter.
+Agencies will ensure that families are connected to a health care provider and that Health Screening is conducted annually, consisting of hearing, vision and general health status, including monitoring a child's immunization record.
+Results of health screening and any necessary follow-up actions will be noted.